Zee159/coachflux/FRAMEWORK_MODULISATION_STRATEGY.md

 **Total:** ~2,000 lines of generic code + 300-400 lines per framework definition = 4,000 total LOC for 6 frameworks

-**vs. GROW only:** 600 lines per framework × 6 = 3,600 lines needed if built separately (23% smaller with modular approach)
+**vs. GROW only:** 600 lines per framework × 6 = 3,600 lines needed if built separately

+**Reality:** Modular approach is 11% MORE code for first 6 frameworks, BUT each framework after that costs only 350 lines vs 600 lines (42% savings at scale)

 ---